What is Concrete Leveling?

 Did you know that concrete actually gets stronger as it ages?
 While it’s ready to use as soon as it’s fully hardened, it actually increases in its compressive strength over time, slowly getting closer and closer to its highest possible level of compressive strength year after year.
 For this reason, we suggest repairing concrete whenever possible.

 If your slab is dealing with severe cracking and damage—to the point where large chunks are missing or displaced—you may need to resort to a replacement.
-However, most driveways with long cracks and improper settling can be leveled using the PolyLevel® system.
+However, most driveways with long cracks and improper settling can be leveled using our PolyLevel® foundation lifting system in Knoxville.

 Our Concrete Leveling Process

-Homeowners in Tennessee, north Georgia, and west North Carolina call our team for their concrete leveling needs, because our process is fast, clean, accurate, and finished in a single day!
+Homeowners in Tennessee, north Georgia, and west North Carolina call our Knoxville concrete leveling team for their foundation lifing and leveling needs, because our process is fast, clean, accurate, and finished in a single day!
 Check out the four-step process below.

 Step 1: Drilling Injection Holes